oskarfessel/volvo2evcc/README.md

 5. Paste the OTP code to the prompt on the command line
 6. Now the script should be running and you can send the process to the background by typing ^Z bg and close the terminal

+<b>NOTE: Needs to be run with python3.
+If you get error messages on startup this is typically, because some library is not installed.
+Check the error message, copy the name of the library and do `pip3 install NAME_OF_LIBRARY`</b>

 ## evcc setup
 <b>evcc.yaml:</b>